winitzki/scall/tutorial/programming_dhall.md

     n r init update
 ```

-In principle, natural numbers and all their standard arithmetical operations (addition, multiplication and so on) can be implemented purely in terms of the Church-encoded type `Nat`.
+Natural numbers and all their standard arithmetical operations (addition, multiplication and so on) can be implemented purely in terms of the Church-encoded type `Nat`.
-For efficiency, Dhall implements natural numbers as a built-in type `Natural` instead of using the Church encoding.
+For speed, Dhall implements natural numbers as a built-in type `Natural`.
 Dhall substitutes native code for the built-in functions such as `Natural/fold`, `Natural/subtract`, and others.

 ### Adding values in a list

-Suppose we have a value `list` in the curried-form Church encoding of `ListInt`:
+Consider a value `list` in the curried-form Church encoding of `ListInt`:

 ```dhall
 let ListInt = ∀(r : Type) → r → (Integer → r → r) → r